 - 10 am – 8 pm on weekends

-- RN and Clinical Associate/Nursing Extern (nursing student) support 1:1 or 2:1
+- RN and Clinical Technician/Nursing Extern (nursing student) support 1:1 or 2:1

 - Required competencies: peripheral IV insertion skills, peripheral blood drawing skills.
 Nurse must possess skills in accessing, maintaining and de-accessing central lines.

 - Clinical staff must have a thorough understanding of sickle cell disease with ability to provide ongoing patient education.

 - Clinical staff meet JHH credentialing standard and follow institutional policies and procedures